sfnxboy/AutosRUs/README.md

 ## MechaCar Statistical Analysis

+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+AutosRUs’ upper management has called on us to review the production data for insights that may help the manufacturing team.

 ### Linear Regression to Predict MPG
 The MechaCar_mpg.csv file contains mpg test results for 50 prototype MachaCars.
 The prototypes were produced using multiple design specifications to identify ideal vehicle performance.
 Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, ground clearance, and drivetrain were calculated for each vehicle.
 The following code generates a multiple linear regression model.